impulselabsinc/gitchat/README.md

 # Requires python-imaging and python-imaging-tk
 sudo apt-get install python-imaging python-imaging-tk -y
 ```
+- The lib directory also has a soft link to mcpi.
+If you do not use Linux or MacOS, you will need to download mcpi to /lib

 ### Git commands
 - You should create your branch before you start working or your changes may be lost